5 Best Copy Trading Platforms in Nigeria Compared

 What to Watch Out For: Risks Every Nigerian Trader Should Know

 A strategy provider with an 18-month profitable track record can still blow up in month 19.
 Past performance genuinely does not predict future results, and no copy trading platform changes that fundamental reality.
-The risk here is that copy trading can feel passive, which sometimes leads traders to switch off their critical thinking entirely.
+The risk here is that copy trading can feel passive, which sometimes leads or helps traders to switch off their critical thinking entirely.

 Slippage is another issue.
 Your copied trade may execute at a slightly different price than the provider's, especially during high-volatility events like US NFP releases or Central Bank of Nigeria (CBN) policy announcements that move USD pairs.
 On most platforms, the difference is small, but during extreme conditions it can erode your outcome relative to what the provider recorded.